Common Job Search Mistakes

 9. Not preparing well enough for job interviews.

-When you boil it down, all job interviews are comprised of five basic elements: articulating your value, conveying your knowledge of the company, asking intelligent questions, negotiating compensation, and following-through.
-Each of these items has to be practiced in advance, so you can “win” the job interview.
+When you boil it down, all job interviews are comprised of five basic elements: articulating your value, conveying your knowledge of the company, asking intelligent questions, negotiating compensation, and following through.
+Each of these items has to be practised in advance, so you can “win” the job interview.
 “Winging it” just won’t do!
 Also, be sure to do extensive research on the company and the interviewer ahead of time.

 10. Not knowing your market value.